 Aggressive DOJ opposition to inherent and statutory criminal enforcement, the circumstantial congressional drift away from the inherent contempt procedure, and a variety of other systemic factors have produced a crisis in the effectiveness of congressional oversight.

-Summary of the GGN Inherent Contempt Enforcement Rule Proposal
+Summary of the GGN Inherent Contempt Fines Rule Proposal

 1) Solution: A Revised Inherent Contempt Procedure.
 The modified inherent contempt procedure we propose addresses the crisis in oversight effectiveness and solves the problems associated with the traditional inherent contempt method with three changes: